Nuclear binding energy: Conversion of nuclear mass defect into energy

+The nuclear mass defect is usually converted into nuclear binding energy, which is the minimum energy required to disassemble the nucleus into its constituent nucleons.
+This conversion is done with the mass-energy equivalence: E = ∆mc^{2}.
+However it must be expressed as energy per mole of atoms or as energy per nucleon.

 Fission and fusion

 Nuclear energy is released by the splitting (fission) or merging (fusion) of the nuclei of atom(s).
 The conversion of nuclear mass–energy to a form of energy, which can remove some mass when the energy is removed, is consistent with the mass–energy equivalence formula: